tale-toul/ocp-aws/README.md

 3 NAT gateways are created and placed, one on each of the public subnets, they are used to provide access to the Inernet to the EC2 instances in the private subnets, this way those EC2 instances will be able to access the ouside world for example to download images, but the outside world will not be able to access the EC2 instances.
 An Elastic IP is created and assigned to each one of the NAT gateways.
 For the EC2 instances in the private networks to be able to use the NAT gateways, 3 route tables are created with a default route pointing to one of the NAT gateways, then an association is made between one private subnet and the corresponding route table; in the end there will be a route table associated to each private subnet pointing to one of the NAT gateways.

-#### EC2 instances
+### EC2 instances

 A total of 10 EC2 instances are created.
-Masters and workers have 4 vCPUs and 16GB of RAM, bastion host has 2 vCPUS and 4GB of RAM:
+By default master and worker and bastion hosts have 4 vCPUs and 16GB of RAM:

 * 1 bastion host deployed in one of the public subnets